OpenDTU-App/opendtu-react-native/README.md

 This is a mobile app for the [OpenDTU project by tbnobody](https://github.com/tbnobody/OpenDTU).
 I am a OpenDTU user, but I am not affiliated with the original project.
 However, for API communication, I inspired my code by the original webapp.

+## Features
+- All the features of the original webapp
+- In-App updates (Update OpenDTU firmware without leaving the app)
+- Multi-Language support (Currently English and German, feel free to [contribute more](#translations))
+- Dark Mode

 ## Installation
 There are signed .apk files inside the "Releases" tab.
 As of now, the is no plan to publish to Google Play store ~or F-Droid~.
 <br>